ArduPilot/ardupilot_wiki/common/source/docs/common-pozyx.rst

 .. note::

-   This is an experimental feature planned for release in Copter-3.5.
+   This is an experimental feature released in Copter-3.5.
+Better results may be possible by using Copter-3.6 and enabling the EKF3.

 ..  youtube:: ozr8tGO9CFs
     :width: 100%